 Our goal is to help students understand the relationship of design and technology.
 This allows the student to develop the ability to create and compose content that communicates ideas in an effective manner for both general and specific markets.
 Successful presentations will educate, inform, motivate, entertain, persuade, challenge, and inspire audiences while transcending the medium of delivery.

-The digital arts major will take courses in areas including animation, 3-D modeling, character development, digital sculpture, interactive/game design, motion capture, motion graphics, and storyboarding.
+The digital arts major will take courses in areas including game design and interaction design experiences, animation, 3-D modeling, character design and development, digital sculpture, motion capture, motion graphics, and visual effects, and storyboarding.